Francesca Zambello

 Francesca Zambello (born August 24, 1956) is an American opera and theatre director.
-She serves as the artistic director of Washington National Opera.
+She is the artistic director of Washington National Opera.

 Early life and education

 Born in New York City, Zambello lived in Europe when she was a child, learning to speak French, Italian, German and Russian.
 Zambello is of Italian descent, the daughter of actress Jean (née Sincere) and Charles C. Zambello, a former actor who became head of flight entertainment at TWA.
 She attended Moscow University in 1976 and graduated from Colgate University in 1978.

 Career

 An internationally recognized director of opera and theater, Francesca Zambello's American debut took place at the Houston Grand Opera with a production of Fidelio in 1984.
 She began her career as an assistant director to Jean-Pierre Ponnelle.
 From 1984 until 1991 she was the artistic director of the Skylight Music Theater with Stephen Wadsworth.
 She debuted in Europe at Teatro La Fenice in Venice with Beatrice di Tenda in 1987 and has since staged new productions at major theaters, festivals and opera houses around the world.
-Also, she served as artistic advisor to the San Francisco Opera from 2006 until 2011.
-Between 2011 and 2022, she served as artistic and general director of the Glimmerglass Festival in Cooperstown, and she is currently the artistic director of Washington National Opera, a post that she has held since 2012.
+Also, she was artistic advisor to the San Francisco Opera from 2006 until 2011.
+Between 2011 and 2022, she was artistic and general director of the Glimmerglass Festival in Cooperstown, and she is currently the artistic director of Washington National Opera, a post that she has held since 2012.

 Zambello has been awarded the Chevalier des Arts et des Lettres by the French government for her contribution to French culture and the Russian Federation's Medal for Service to Culture.
 She received the San Francisco Opera's Medallion of Honor for her work there over three decades.
 Other honors for her work include three Olivier Awards from the London Society of Theaters and two Evening Standard Awards for Best Musical and Best Opera.
 She has also received the award for Best Company Achievement.
 The French Grand prix de la musique du syndicat de la critique was awarded to her twice for her work at the Paris Opera.
 Other awards include Best Production in Japan, the Palme d'Or in Germany, the Golden Mask in Russia and the Helpmann Award in Australia.